DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

 OpenAI api keys are stored in the `openai.txt` file.
 You can use your own OpenAI api key by modifying the file

-List of all available important tools and arguments are stored in `functions.txt`.
+List of all available important tools and arguments are stored in `functions.py`.
 If you want to add your own new functions you can add it by editing the file.

 # Methodology